surrealdb/fivetran-destination/docs/setup-guide.md

 Fivetran performs the following SurrealDB connection tests:

-The Host Connection test checks the host's accessibility and validates the database credentials you provided in the setup form.
-- The Database Connection test checks if we can connect to your SurrealDB database.
+- The Database Connection test checks if we can connect to your SurrealDB database using the provided URL and the token

-  > NOTE: The tests may take a couple of minutes to complete.
+  > NOTE: The test should complete in a few seconds if your Fivetran deployment can access the target SurrealDB instance.

 ---